 It’s all good.
-Your high school student applied to multiple colleges – and he’s been accepted to all of them.
+Your high school student applied to multiple colleges — and they’ve been accepted to all of them.
 You’ve made it through the harrowing admissions process.

 But wait, the process isn’t quite over yet.
 You and your student have survived the agonizing wait, but now the ball is back in your student’s court.
-He needs to make a decision – in just a few short weeks he will need to decide which college to attend.
+They need to make a decision — in just a few short weeks they will need to decide which college to attend.
 This sounds like an ideal dilemma, but put the emphasis on dilemma.

 For some soon-to-be college students the decision is easy.
 They have had a clear favorite from the beginning and there is no hesitation.
 For many more students, however, the decision may not be as clear.
 There are many factors to weigh, options to consider.
 For many high school students, this is not only a big decision; this may be the first major life decision that they have had to make.
 To many students, this decision may be overwhelming and paralyzing.

 Many students struggle with the college decision not only because it is a big decision, and because students feel there is only one right decision, but because making this decision requires a lot of soul searching and self-understanding.
 These are not necessarily easy things for teenagers to accomplish. ”Know thyself” may be good advice, but it is not easy.
 However, the more that your student can honestly explore the question of what matters to them, the more clear the college decision may become.

 High school students faced with this decision are often given good advice about factors to consider.
 Perhaps you’ve even suggested some of these to your student.

 - Consider the environment — big school/small school, city/suburban/rural, Greek life, etc.

 - Consider your extracurricular interests/opportunities — athletics, music, drama, community action

 - Consider academics — majors, internship opportunities, graduation rates

 - Consider the college’s reputation, distance from home, diversity, facilities